-- 1. The type of purchase made - 2.
-The dollar amounts
+- 1. The procurement category - 2.
+The dollar value

 These criteria determine how solicitations are made and the form of response that is expected and required according to the NC General Statutes.

 There are five (5) types of categories for purchases: